yagniksangani/wc-latest-products-grid-block/README.md

-# WooCommerce Latest Products Grid Block
+# Latest Products Grid Block for WooCommerce

 Display the latest woocommerce products with this custom gutenberg block.